Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Politique de confidentialit  Comprendre vos donnes personnelles.md

 ---

-## **5. Children’s Privacy**
+## **5. Childrenâ€™s Privacy**

 Our app is not directed towards children under 13.
-Parents or guardians should supervise children’s use of the app.
+Parents or guardians should supervise childrenâ€™s use of the app.

 ---